-In this section, we examine mechanisms that might explain why the advanced documentation requirement led to a systematic fall in overpayment and multiple loans, particularly for firms with a loan amount greater than \$150k in phase 1.
+In this section, we examine mechanisms that might explain why the advanced documentation requirement led to a systematic fall in overpayment and multiple loans, particularly for firms with a loan amount greater than \$150K in phase 1 that were exposed to the screening requirement.
 The introduction of screening may have affected firm behavior along the extensive margin, by which we refer to the decision of firms to exit the program.
 Specifically, those firms whose phase 1 loan indicated that they may have participated in fraud and would have been subject to the documentation requirement could have reacted to the prospect of screening in phase 2 by abandoning the program entirely.
-Alternatively, as elucidated by our formal model, the introduction of screening may have affected firm behavior along the intensive margin, by which we refer to the decision of fraudulent firms to manipulate the details of their loan applications so as to avoid crossing the \$150k threshold.
+Alternatively, as elucidated by our formal model, the introduction of screening may have affected firm behavior along the intensive margin, by which we refer to the decision of fraudulent firms to manipulate the details of their loan applications so as to avoid crossing the \$150K threshold in phase 2.
 Firms with past indicators of fraud may have continued using the PPP but simply asked for less out of the program in order to avoid the documentation requirement.
 To the extent that fraudulent firms reduced their requests in this manner at a significantly greater rate than legitimate firms, this constitutes evidence that the fraud reducing effect of the documentation requirement dominated the administrative burden it may have generated.